Google Analytics Metrics & How You Can Improve Yours!

 Visitors vs. Unique visitors

 - What can you do about it?
-When it comes to generating more traffic, there isn’t some industry secret that you can tap into; there’s no magic formula.
+When it comes to generating more traffic, there isn’t some industry secret that you can tap into; there’s no magic formula - a good place to start is with your business performance metrics.
 It’s a process that takes time, but creating captivating content that draws users in and focusing your SEO efforts on targeted keywords that aren’t dominated by industry leaders is the first step towards increasing traffic.
 In terms of keyword research and choosing the right targeted search phrases, there’s plenty of work that goes into getting on the right track.
 Utilize Google’s Keyword Tool to find keywords that aren’t being completely dominated by big name businesses.

 - Tips for Keyword Research: When you are using the Keyword Tool, it is important to always keep user intent in the back of your mind.
 What this means is, asking yourself for each keyword: “Would this page give the person searching for this what they were looking for?”
 If it’s questionable or you are unsure, then it’s probably the wrong keyword.
 This thought process can be applied for every keyword on every page of your site.